ArgoDMQC/RBRargo_DMQC/README.md

 ### Compressibility_correction
 For RBR*argo*|2k CTDs calibrated before April 2021, an additional correction must be applied to PSAL to account for compressibility errors.
 This repository includes:
-* A database _RBRargo3_compressibility_table.csv_ listing the affected RBRargo|2k CTDs, along the new calibration coefficients to be used.
+* A database _RBRargo3_compressibility_table.csv_ listing the affected RBRargo|2k CTDs, along with the new calibration coefficients to be used.
 * A routine _RBRargo_compressibility_ that relies on the database mentioned above to automatically apply the compressibility correction if necessary.
 * A routine _RBRargo_compressibility_example_ that shows an example on how _RBRargo_compressibility_ can be used.

 ### TEMP_CNDC
 The variable TEMP_CNDC on RBR*argo*|2k CTDs corresponds to the temperature measured internally to the conductivity cell.
 It is a necessary variable to be able to correct for the long-term thermal inertia of the conductivity cell.
 If the variable is non-present, or the data quality is bad, TEMP_CNDC can be infered using the temperature history measure by the marine thermistor (TEMP variable) along with an IIR filter.
 Repository includes:
-* A routine _RBRargo3_TEMP_CNDC_from_TEMP_ADJUSTED_ that reconstruct the TEMP_CNDC using a recursive filter described in Lueck and Picklo (1990).
+* A routine _RBRargo3_TEMP_CNDC_from_TEMP_ADJUSTED_ that reconstructs the TEMP_CNDC using a recursive filter described in Lueck and Picklo (1990).
 * A routine _RBRargo3_TEMP_CNDC_from_TEMP_ADJUSTED_example_ that shows an example on how _RBRargo3_TEMP_CNDC_from_TEMP_ADJUSTED_ can be used.

 ### Thermal inertia
-Thermal inertia errors in conductivity measurements can be corrected for using a combination of corrective algorithms, extensively described in Dever, Owens, Richards, Wijffels, Wong, Shkvorets, Halverson and Johnson (2022)(DOI: [10.1175/JTECH-D-21-0186.1](http://dx.doi.org/10.1175/JTECH-D-21-0186.1))
+Thermal inertia errors in conductivity measurements can be corrected using a combination of corrective algorithms, extensively described in Dever, Owens, Richards, Wijffels, Wong, Shkvorets, Halverson, and Johnson (2022)(DOI: [10.1175/JTECH-D-21-0186.1](http://dx.doi.org/10.1175/JTECH-D-21-0186.1))
 Repository includes:
-* A routine _RBRargo3_celltm_ that computes the thermal error assicated with the thermal inertia of the conductivity cell (TEMP_celltm)
+* A routine _RBRargo3_celltm_ that computes the thermal error associated with the thermal inertia of the conductivity cell (TEMP_celltm)
 * A routine _RBRargo3_celltm_example_ that shows an example on how _RBRargo3_celltm_ can be used.

+### SQRT_adjustment
+In January 2024, RBR discovered an inconsistency between salinity readings reported by an instrument while streaming and the salinity readings calculated by Ruskin with the downloaded data.
+The root cause of the discrepancy between the onboard calculated and the Ruskin calculated salinity was quickly attributed to an approximation in the square root calculation onboard the instrument.
+The error can be adjusted for in post-processing using the set of routines provided in the SQRT_adjustment folder.
+Repository includes:
+* A routine _correct_sqrt_error_ that computes the thermal error associated with the thermal inertia of the conductivity cell (TEMP_celltm)
+* A routine _correct_sqrt_error_testcase_ that shows an example on how _correct_sqrt_error_ can be used.